leggetter/window.request/README.md

 ## Usage

-The `fetch` function supports any HTTP method.
-Here are a couple of examples, but see the `window.fetch` polyfill [usage section](https://github.com/github/fetch#usage) for full examples.
+`request` is just an alias onto `fetch` so it supports everything that fetch does - any HTTP method.
+Here are a couple of examples, but see the polyfill [usage section](https://github.com/github/fetch#usage) for full examples.

 ### GET